-During the period from June 24, 2011, the date of the Company's last annual MD&A, through to the date of this report, the Company continued mapping and consolidation of historic exploration information.
+During the period from June 24, 2011, the date of the Company's last annual MD&A, through to the date of this report, the Company continued geologic mapping, geochemical sampling and evaluation of historic exploration information.

 Next steps at the Cove Gold Project - Helen Zone may include a surface drilling program to test the extent of the bedding parallel mineralized zone and construction of a ramp from the side of the existing open pit to access the underground Helen Zone.
 This may be followed by underground in-fill drilling and bulk sampling.